integreat-io/integreat-transformers/README.md

 items returns `8`, one item (non-array) returns `1`.

 By default it will not count `null` or `undefined`, either in an array or as a non-array item.
-By providing an array of values to skip in the `skip` operand, you may choose what values to not count.
+By providing an array of values to skip in the `skip` property, you may choose what values to not count.

 When you provide your own list, you need to provide `null` and `undefined` in